Skip to content

 • Remove pepper mixture from the skillet and add to a large soup pot or dutch oven.

-• To the soup pot, add the tomatoes, pumpkin and water.
+• To the soup pot, add the tomatoes, pumpkin and water and all spices you're using.
 Stir to combine.
+If using, add all the optional spices and chipotle here as well.

 • Bring the soup pot to a light boil, stir, and reduce heat to simmer.